Course Catalog

 5 units

 The second quarter of accelerated instruction in elementary Italian language.
 The accelerated pace allows a rapid mastery of grammar and vocabulary, giving students a basic knowledge of Italian in only two quarters.
 Completion of the sequence is equivalent to the completion of the 1-2-3 sequence.
-(Formerly Intensive Elementary Italian.)
-Prerequisite(s): course 1A or 2 or placement by examination.
-For students completing course 2, course 3 is preferable.
+Prerequisite(s): ITAL 1A or ITAL 2 or placement by assessment.
+For students completing ITAL 2, ITAL 3 is preferable.

 ITAL 2